Value in a Lean Process...

 How can a business delivery customer value, where customers have conflicting demands?

 Consider an auto-mobile manufacturer with a broad range of customers.
 Some who want high performance vehicles, which may have relatively low fuel economy and other customers who value economy and efficiency in fuel consumption.
-Clearly no single model of vehicle will satisfy both sets of customers, therefore, a manufacturer will provide a range of vehicle models to meet specific customer expectations.
+Clearly no single model of vehicle will satisfy both sets of customers, therefore a manufacturer will provide a range of vehicle models to meet specific customer expectations.
 In developing the business, the product development, manufacture and sale of each model of vehicle will follow strict lean approaches in terms of minimizing waste, minimizing transportation, waiting, reprocessing, etc., costs.
 However, the specific model design will address the specific customer requirements for “value”.

 All activity within an organization can be broken down into “Value adding” “Waste” and “Incidental”.

 Value added activity – Activity that directly increases the value of the product or service in the eyes of the customer.
 It is essentially, what the customer is paying for.

 Waste – Activity or use of resources that does not add any value to a product or service.